ranjith520/create_lambda_layers/README.md

 Before running the script, ensure you have the following installed on your system:

+ clone this repo to an Ec2 or cloud9 where you have access to create an Lambda Layer IAM permissions

 - Python 3.x
 - `pip`
 - `virtualenv`